-It is with great pleasure that we present CINA-LVO, an AI software for the detection of intracranial artery occlusion in CT angiographies.
+It is with great pleasure that we present CINA-LVO, an AI assistant for the detection of intracranial artery occlusion in CT angiographies.

 Why CINA-LVO matters and how it works

 As a triage tool for emergency radiology, CINA-LVO reports suspected acute cerebral artery occlusions in CT angiographies and enables these patients to be prioritized.
-The software provides radiologists and emergency physicians with clear pictures.
+The AI assistant provides radiologists and emergency physicians with clear pictures.

 The triage of arterial ischemic strokes is essential for everyone involved, i.e., patients, clinicians and radiologists.